matheuristic/plan9port-config/README.md

   (Load /path/to/project.dump)
   ```

+- A separate window can be useful for writing and maintaining a
+  history of commands.
+A handy use of this separate window is to write
+  commands to be run with Edit, and execute them by highlighting the
+  commands followed by a 2-1 chord on Edit in a target window's tag
+  (note that Edit is not added to window tags by default).
+For
+  example, write `,|s/abc/xyz/g` in a side window, highlight it and
+  use a 2-1 chord on Edit in the target window's tag in order to
+  replace all instances of `abc` with `xyz`.

 - A start file or a bookmarks file with pre-defined Load lines or
   paths to specific files can enable quick loading of project
   workspace dumps.
 The `sample-a.sh` sample launcher has comments